Installing Firedrake

 Supported systems

-A native installation of Firedrake is officially supported on Ubuntu and macOS though it should be installable on any Linux distribution.
+A native installation of Firedrake is officially supported on Ubuntu and ARM Macs (Intel Macs are no longer supported) though it should be installable on any Linux distribution.
 Windows users are encouraged to use WSL or one of Firedrake’s alternative installation mechanisms.

 Installing Firedrake using pip